pixl8/Preside-CMS/support/docs/docs/02.devguides/35.labelrenderers/page.md

 ## Overview

-When a [[formcontrol-objectPicker]] is displayed, by default the text on both the selectable and selected options is taken from the record's label (either the `label` field or whatever fields has been defined on the object using the `@labelField` annotation).
+When an [[formcontrol-objectPicker|Object Picker]] is displayed, by default the text on both the selectable and selected options is taken from the record's label (either the `label` field or whatever fields has been defined on the object using the `@labelField` annotation).

 However, there are times when you will need more control over what gets displayed as the label.
 You might want to combine more than one field to identify the record accurately; you might even want to add an icon, picture or other HTML into the label.